francis-chris5/Routines/README.md

 # Routines
 An upcoming piece of software, not quite ready yet...

-((after a recent backup recovery issue --become a fan of all data on cloud factory reset machines often as of late-- I remembered why I don't need the netbeans project on github, so it's just the design documents and src files now , put that in your IDE of choice --or say 'forget this lack of control' and just open the command prompt or bash terminal-- and rebuild the project as needed))
+((after a recent backup recovery issue --become a fan of all data on cloud factory reset machines often as of late-- I remembered why I don't need the netbeans project on github, so it's just the design documents and src files now , put that in your IDE of choice --or say 'forget this lack of control' and just open the command prompt or bash terminal-- and rebuild the project as needed --ultimately that's what's needed anyway since the peope you want to deliver software to won't be running it from an IDE))